keathley/keathley.github.io/_drafts/2021/2021-05-14-good-and-bad-elixir.md

 categories: Elixir Patterns
 ---

 I've seen a lot of elixir at this point, both good and bad.
-I see a lot of the same patterns that lead to overall worse elixir code and I thought I would document some of them and the various ways that you can improve your elixir code.
+Through all of that code, I've seen similar patterns that tend to lead to worse code.
+So I thought I would document some of them as well as better alternatives to these patterns.

 ## Map.get/2 and Keyword.get/2 vs. Access